 The N8 Industry Innovation Forum was launched by the then Minister for Universities and Science David Willetts at a dinner in Leeds on January 31, 2012, with the first Forum event, focusing on Advanced Materials, held on February 1, 2012.

-The event was delivered in conjunction with the Chemistry Innovation and Materials Knowledge Transfer Networks, and was heavily oversubscribed with 110 attendees.
+The event was delivered in conjunction with the Chemistry Innovation and Materials Knowledge Transfer Networks and was attended by more than 100 delegates.

 The Forum meeting focused on eight topics which received the greatest industry interest across a range of sectors, and in which the N8 universities had academic expertise.